 Christ's Commission Fellowship does not hold to either Calvinism or Arminianism, as it prefers not to interpret Scripture through the filter of a particular theological lens.
 CCF leaders would say they seek to teach a balanced theological perspective based on the whole counsel of Scripture (see the statement of faith here).
 Critics of CCF can be found from many theological camps, from strong Calvinists or fundamentalists, to Pentecostals and charismatics.
 One thing that is concerning with CCF is that they allow speakers who are considered by some as proponents of the prosperity gospel to speak in their services and endorse prosperity gospel authors.
 On this, we wish CCF would exercise greater discernment.

 Christ's Commission Fellowship’s primary focus is reaching out to those who do not yet know Christ, and helping them become committed followers of Christ.
 While there are many members and attenders who have come from other churches, and have even become leaders in the church, the stated intention of the church is to help people, especially non-believers, know Christ.
-While there is nothing wrong with existing Christians choosing to attend Christ's Commission Fellowship, it would be wise for those who are considering doing so to become familiar with the mission, vision, core values and statement of faith in advance to know if its ministry perspective and theological commitments are consistent with their own (Acts 17:11).
+There is nothing wrong with existing Christians choosing to attend Christ's Commission Fellowship, but it is wise for those who are considering doing so to become familiar with the mission, vision, core values, and statement of faith in advance to know if its ministry perspective and theological commitments are consistent with their own (Acts 17:11).